 Looking for a few more tips?
 Here are some ideas to consider.

-The structure of a McKinsey style presentation is so important that ex-consultants from the firm recommend planning it out with a “ghost deck.”
+The structure of a McKinsey-style presentation is so important that ex-consultants recommend planning it out with a ghost deck.

-Set up a series of blank slides, and focus on developing your action titles and the horizontal flow of your slides across the presentation.
-Add your content and design each slide AFTER you’ve finalized the structure.
+Set up a series of blank slides and focus on developing your action titles and the horizontal flow of your slides across the presentation.
+Add your content and design each slide after you have finalized the structure.

-McKinsey-trained consultants say you should present each slide in your deck in 60 seconds.
-This is not a universal standard, but if you’ve paid attention to crafting the vertical flow of each slide, your audience will be able to absorb the content without you reading every last word out loud.
+McKinsey-trained consultants say you should present each slide in your deck in about 60 seconds.
+This is not a universal standard, but if you have paid attention to crafting the vertical flow of each slide, your audience will be able to absorb the content without you reading every last word aloud.

 3. Always have backup slides and anticipate every question

-Firm alumni say the back-up slides — often found in the appendices of the decks – are critical to anticipating executives’ questions and having meaningful discussions about them.
+Firm alumni say the backup slides, often found in the appendices of decks, are critical for anticipating executives’ questions and having meaningful discussions about them.

 In the 2010 USPS presentation, McKinsey consultants offered a buffet of options to agency leadership.
-Here are slides that provide potential solutions from several different parts of their business model.
+Supporting appendix slides gave decision-makers deeper detail across several parts of the business model.

 4. Pre-wire your presentations to ensure executive buy-in

-McKinsey pioneered the concept of “pre-wiring,” or sharing big presentations ahead of time, with top leadership.
-In addition to providing excellent feedback on your deck, this approach can also bridge any trust gaps between you and key audience members.
-If you can’t meet in person, send the deck via email to ensure no surprises at the official meeting.
+McKinsey pioneered the concept of pre-wiring, or sharing big presentations ahead of time, with top leadership.
+In addition to providing excellent feedback on your deck, this approach can bridge trust gaps between you and key audience members.
+If you cannot meet in person, send the deck via email to ensure no surprises at the official meeting.

 5. Use trackers and other simple progress slides for project updates

 Ex-McKinsey consultants understand the value of visual representation of important data.
-When developing a slide to show progress toward an objective, creating a “tracker” can be more effective than a slide trying to explain that information with words.
+When developing a slide to show progress toward an objective, creating a tracker can be more effective than a slide that tries to explain that information with words.

 Piktochart’s roadmap collection of presentation templates offers a number of approaches to showing progress updates.
 I took a slide from the Startup Pitch Deck template and added an arrow and supporting text to demonstrate a project’s status on given dates.